AkshayaJeyaram/TennisReinforcementLearning/README.md

 ```

 # 3. Clone this repository
-(Assuming git package is installed on your device)
+(Assuming git package is installed on your device and have activated the environment)
 ```bash
 git clone https://github.com/AkshayaJeyaram/TennisReinforcementLearning.git
 cd TennisReinforcementLearning